 The most important part of storm preparation involves being informed, so have a radio with fresh batteries on hand and sign up for mobile weather alerts with apps like NOAA Weather Alerts for iOS or Simple Weather Alert for Android.

 Your pet depends on you for safety, support and comfort.
-Avoid unnecessary emergencies by planning ahead, packing supplies and being prepared for unexpected variations, and weather any storm with confidence.
+Avoid unnecessary emergencies by packing supplies and prep for any unexpected weather variations.

 About the Author: Ashley McCann lives in Florida with her family and their fluffy dog Max, where they are always prepared for the big seasonal storms.
 Ashley was named to Ignite Social Media’s “100 Women Bloggers You Should Read.”
 She currently writes as a technology writer for eBay.